burnt-labs/contracts/.github/pull_request_template.md

 - Hash is 64 characters and uppercase hex
 - URLs are valid HTTPS links
 - Code IDs are unique
-- Contracts are in alphabetical order (active and deprecated sections separately)
+- Contracts are ordered by code_id within active and deprecated sections
 - Active contracts come before deprecated ones

 ### Checklist